osmond/kaymaria/README.md

 4. Swipe a task to complete it, edit the details, or delete it.
 5. Use the room and task-type filters to focus on what's relevant.

+## 🧪 Testing

+Manual test cases for desktop and mobile are documented in [docs/manual-test-cases.md](./docs/manual-test-cases.md).

 # 🌱 Kay Maria

 **Tend to what matters.**